 |Location:||Stationed 40km north of the North West Cape in Western Australia.|

 Quadrant Energy operates and has a 52.5% interest in the Van Gogh and Coniston/Novara fields and the Floating Production Storage and Offloading (FPSO) vessel Ningaloo Vision, with joint venture participants INPEX.
-The Ningaloo Vision has serviced the Van Gogh oil field since 2010, with production augmented in 2015 by the tie-back of the Coniston/Novara developments.
-The FPSO has a nominal production capacity of 63,000 barrels of oil per day.
+The vessel’s facilities separate, stabilise and dehydrate oil and gas drawn from the subsea fields.
+Oil is stored on board, and periodically offloaded to tankers, while gases are reinjected.
+Design processing capacity is 150,000 barrels per day, including 63,000 barrels of oil, and total oil storage capacity up to 540,000 barrels.
+Production from the Van Gogh oil field commenced in 2010, with and was augmented in 2015 by the tie-back of the Coniston/Novara developments.

 |Location:||Stationed 25km north of the North West Cape in Western Australia|

 Quadrant Energy has a 28.6% interest in the BHP Billiton Petroleum-operated Pyrenees project, comprising the Crosby, Ravensworth and Stickle oil fields and the Floating Production Storage and Offloading (FPSO) vessel Pyrenees Venture, which has a nominal production capacity of 100,000 barrels of oil per day.
 Part of the Ravensworth field is located in production licence WA-43-L, operated by BHP Billiton (40%) in JV with Quadrant Energy (31.5%) and INPEX (28.5%).